Register now for the next webinar (22/01):

 What is ERP integration?

 ERP integration refers to the linking of an enterprise resource planning (ERP) system with other software solutions and business processes within a company.
 This enables a seamless flow of information between different departments such as purchasing, production, sales and finance.
-Integration provides a central database, reduces interface problems and improves the company's overall performance through more efficient processes and increased transparency.
+Integration provides a central database, reduces interface problems and improves the company's overall performance through more efficient process optimization and increased transparency.

 Core elements of ERP integration